da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

     1. cd [...]/DNSCore/ContentBroker
     1. mvn clean -Pdev && mvn verify -Pdev -DappHome=[appHome]

 This will automatically build and test the whole application which should result in a message "BUILD SUCCESS" stated by Maven.
-If the build passes, a running ContentBroker installation is present on your system, which you can find at

-    [appHome]

-You can verify that it runs by observing the main log file at

-    [appHome]/log/contentbroker.log

-You can ingest a testpackage to

-    [appHome]/storage/ingest/TEST

-and observe the ContentBroker fetching it in

-    [appHome]/log/ingest.log

-The ContentBroker which gets tested is automatically installed from the installer which is build at

-    [...]/DNSCore/ContentBroker/target/installation

-You can use this installer to set up a ContentBroker on another machine.

 Remarks: